Symptoms of lymphoma

 Itching caused by lymphoma can affect:

-- patches of skin lymphoma
+- patches of skin lymphoma, or skin lymphoma affecting your whole body

 - your lower legs